ckerr/blog-hugo/content/post/bootstrapping-this-site.md

     Resolving deltas: 100% (608/608), done.
     Submodule path 'themes/hugo-icarus-theme': checked out '855e14be1ceabc65a7de8a16b8c1717157d9bef9'

-Now the content will work again.

-And that's it!
-Those are the steps I followed to get this site started using Hugo and the Icarus theme.
-In the next post I'll discuss hosting the static content on Github's Personal Pages.
+So now we have Hugo generating a blog-style website at localhost:1313 that looks pretty good.
+We're halfway there!
+In my next post I'll discuss getting that generated site hosted on GitHub's User Pages.